Poison control centers provide expertise and treatment advice by phone and are staffed by pharmacists, physicians, nurses and toxicology specialists.

 - How much of the poison was involved?

 - How is the person feeling now?
-(What symptoms is the person experiencing?)
+(Or what symptoms is the person experiencing?)

-- What is the person's age, weight, and other health problems?
+- What is the person's age, weight, and health status or issues?

 - When did the exposure occur?